Facing Seasonal Depression

 I am motivated to discuss seasonal depression, how to prevent it, how to manage it, and what to do when it strikes.
 I understand this can be a difficult topic to discuss.
 However, facing seasonal depression is nothing to be ashamed of, and you don’t have to do it alone.

-During this experience, I will highlight common symptoms, a number of possible causes, risk factors, and provide tons of techniques to help.
+During this class, I will highlight common symptoms, a number of possible causes, risk factors, and provide tons of techniques to help.

 Nobody has to settle for mediocre health, and I am here to help.
 Join me to improve your health and wellness all year round.
 Your health is in your hands, it's time to take back control.

 One way you can help is by inviting the people you care about most to our webinar, Facing Seasonal Depression.